Personal Injury Questions (FAQ’s)

 - Disability Claims

 - Occupier’s Liability Claims (Slip and Fall Accidents)

 - Dog Bites

 What is my claim worth?

 In most cases, you are entitled to be compensated for all injuries, losses and damages which you suffer as a result of an injury or accident.
 Damages are generally divided into a number of categories:

 i.
 General Damages

-In car accident claims, there are no general damages unless the claim meets a “threshold” (permanent and serious impairment or disfigurement).
+In car accident claims, there is no recovery for general damages unless the claim meets a “threshold” – permanent and serious impairment or disfigurement.
 In addition, an injured person’s general damages are reduced by a deductible established by law under the Insurance Act.